 To determine how high the calendar mechanism actually lifts the main lifting lever, wind the time movement forward until the kidney-shaped cam lifts the main lifting lever to its highest point.
 Unlike some movements where running the movement backwards can damage things, it should be OK to run this backwards a bit as the kidney cam doesn’t have a sharp drop off.

 When the main lifting lever is in its highest position, note the position of the main lifting lever in the metal slot left of the time movement.
 Use a piece of tape or some other means of marking it.
 This is our lifting reference.
-Now wind the clock ahead to about 6:00AM or so – the position where the lifting arm is at the lowest point on the kidney cam (this may happen at a different time
+Now wind the clock ahead to about 6:00AM or so – the position where the lifting arm is at the lowest point on the kidney cam (this may happen at a different time on your clock which can be adjusted later if you wish).

 Step 5 – Day of Week Adjustment